How to Perfect Performance Testing of Any EMR

 - If we are at peak expected load, how will the user experience (UX) be affected?
 Will clinicians experience a lag in the EMR?
 Will certain features or fields be unresponsive?

 - If we overload the system, which things break and what are the consequences?
-Do we have a plan to restart key systems and get everything working again?
+Do we have the plan to restart key systems and get everything working again?

 Not just for EMR